 ‘After his retirement, he was active for some time with his local rail user group for the line between Crewe and Shrewsbury, and held the position of chairman of the Association, influencing the negotiations for the new franchise’., lobbying rail franchisees for improved services, and involved in specifying the replacement for the Wales and Borders franchise in 2018.

 Vice Chair and Acting Operations Director: Alex Lawrie

 Alex is an expert social enterprise advisor with twenty years’ experience in legal structures, financial management, community share offers, property development and project management.
-He is employed by Somerset Co-op Services CIC as their lead development worker.
+He is employed by South West Co-operative Development as their lead development worker.

 He is the author of the Somerset Rules – a new and unique governing document for multi-stakeholder co-operatives (suitable for co-op societies, community benefit societies and community interest companies), combining the accountability and democracy of co-ops with the social reporting and investment opportunities associated with social enterprise.
 He is also the author both of Simply Finance (Co-operatives UK, 2010) and Empowering the Earth (Green Books, 2000).

 He has managed several community share issues enabling over £ 1M of social investment for two Housing Co-ops, Somerset Co-op Community Land Trust, Lightweight Community Transport, the Ecological Land Co-operative and others.
 In addition to Go-op, he is also a director of The Development Co-op, The Ecological Land Co-op and Somerset Co-op Community Land Trust.

 Alex holds a BA in Politics & Parliamentary Studies and is a SFEDI Accredited Social Enterprise Advisor.
 Most recently he has gained a Masters Degree in Strategy, Change and Leadership from Bristol University.

 Vice Chair and Communications and Impact Director: Roland Bushell